imran-hassan/test/complete.md

 + Check that when BGPaaS is created, default (original) value is overridden by user-defined value.

-These tests were completed successfully.
+These tests have been completed successfully.

 #10.
 Documentation Impact
-BGP origin and Origin Override fields detail have to be added in user documentation.
+The details of BGP Origin and Origin Override fields have to be added in the user documentation.

 #11.
 References
 [bgp_design](http://juniper.github.io/contrail-vnc/bgp_design.html)